 Cream cheese: full-fat or low-fat cream cheese would work for this recipe

-Low fat yogurt: plain or flavoured.
-I used strawberry flavoured yogurt.
+Low-fat yogurt: plain or flavored.
+I used strawberry-flavored yogurt.

-Vanilla extract: to be honest, I have used salted caramel before so I would say any flavoured extract would work for this recipe.
+Vanilla extract: to be honest, I have used salted caramel before so I would say any flavored extract would work for this recipe.

 How to make cream cheese fruit dip